Alex Ross (cricketer)

 Alexander Ian Ross (born 17 April 1992) is an Australian cricketer.
 The son of a cricket coach, Ross started playing domestic cricket for South Australia in 2012, having moved to the state in 2009 with his father.
 He began to rise to prominence in the 2014–15 season when, after improved form in both first-class and List A cricket, he began playing for the Adelaide Strikers in the Big Bash League.
 In his first match of BBL|05 he scored 65 runs off 31 balls, making excellent use of the sweep shot and earning the moniker "sweepologist".
-He currently represents South Australia in first-class and one-day cricket and plays for the Sydney Thunder in the Big Bash League.
+He currently represents South Australia in first-class and one-day cricket and plays for the Adelaide Strikers in the Big Bash League.

 Early life

-Ross was born in Casey, Victoria but he spent most of his early life in Christchurch, New Zealand where his father, Ashley Ross, worked as a cricket coach, at one stage being the assistant coach of the New Zealand national cricket team.
+Ross was born in Melbourne, Victoria, but he spent most of his early life in Christchurch, New Zealand where his father, Ashley Ross, worked as a cricket coach, at one stage being the assistant coach of the New Zealand national cricket team.
 While living in Christchurch he played hockey rather than cricket.
 Ross moved back to Australia in 2009 when his father got a job as a cricket coach in Adelaide, South Australia, where he attended St Peter's College.
 Ross began his cricketing career playing grade cricket for Kensington Cricket Club, though he had also spent twelve months in Canberra in the Australian Capital Territory, where he played for the ACT Comets' under-17s team.
 Ross won the Talbot Smith Fielding Trophy in the 2011–12 grade cricket season as the most outstanding fielder in South Australian grade cricket, and at the end of the season he was given a rookie contract with South Australia's state team.